 You're mad at your daughter because she leaves a mess in the kitchen when she eats.
-You want to show that you're annoyed with her for this.
-You say:
+You ask her this to show that you're annoyed with her for being so messy.

 How many times do I have to tell you to clean up after yourself?

 This is a phrase that parents often use with their children when the children don't do what they're supposed to.
 It means that the parent has told the child to do something many times in the past, but the child still isn't doing it: